denk1k/ib_extended_essay/README.md

 ```shell
 python3 create_features.py
 ```
 5. Run `experiment.py`.
-This is the main experimental workflow.
+This is the main experimental workflow, which uses data from `feature_data`.
 The results are shown in the terminal and saved to the `csv_results` directory.
 This script first asks whether to run the experiment on limited or all horizons.
 The execution time is ~2 hours.
 ```shell
 python3 experiment.py
 ```